IT3049C-Lively-FA23/chatting-application-bohmanwl/README.md

 Instructions to this assignment can be found [here](https://reedws.github.io/IT3049C/coursework/labs/chatting-app/).
 - [x] update the assignment checks above to the correct link. - Done Automatically
 ## Checklist:
-- [ ] update the assignment checks above to the correct link
+- [x] update the assignment checks above to the correct link
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 18

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
+This assignment was pretty straight forward however I still had some issues towards the end.
+I enjoyed the HTML/CSS portion of the project, I know it was not the main focus but its nice to know how the HTML logic works with the JS to create the application.
+Regarding why I lose points; my HTML, CSS, and updating messages all work fine but I believe there may still be issues with sending messages.
+The messages dont update until after I've reopened the application.
+Also I'm not sure why npm test is "skipping" 1 of the tests.
+The application seems to be working for the most part so I assume theres just an error somewhere.

 ### How long it took me to finish this?
+About 2 hours.

 ## Discussion Questions:
-1. What does the bootstrap `display-4` class do?
+1. What does the bootstrap `display-4` class do? display-4 is like a preset fontsize and line placement that can be used for primary headers.